Newsom v. Trump

 Newsom v.
-Trump is a pending lawsuit by California seeking relief against the second Trump administration for the administration's federalization and deployment of the California National Guard as part of the June 2025 Los Angeles protests.
+Trump (2025) was a lawsuit brought by California seeking relief against the second Trump administration for the administration's federalization and deployment of the California National Guard in response to the June 2025 Los Angeles protests.

 The lawsuit was brought in the United States District Court for the Northern District of California on June 9, 2025, at first requesting immediate relief, which was denied by district judge Charles Breyer the next day.
 On June 12, Breyer ruled against the Trump administration, which promptly appealed to the United States Court of Appeals for the Ninth Circuit, being granted a stay of that ruling.
 On June 17, an appellate panel of the Ninth Circuit held a hearing for the case.
 On June 19, the appellate panel of the Ninth Circuit extended the stay granted on June 12.

-Breyer ruled on September 2, 2025, that the use of the National Guard did violate the Posse Comitatus Act, and issued an injunction blocking deployment of the National Guard in California, though he stayed the injunction until September 12 to give time for the government to appeal.
-The government appealed on September 3, and the Ninth Circuit granted an administrative stay on September 4.
+On September 2, 2025, Breyer ruled that the use of the National Guard violated the Posse Comitatus Act and issued an injunction, staying the injunction until September 12 to allow the government time to appeal.
+The government appealed on September 3, and the Ninth Circuit granted a stay on September 4.
+On October 22, 2025, the Ninth Circuit denied rehearing en banc of the decision that President Trump lawfully exercised authority under 10 U.S.C. § 12406, which allowed President Trump to sustain the federalization.
+On December 10, 2025, Breyer ordered the National Guard deployment in Los Angeles to end, which the Ninth Circuit upheld on December 12 with an order for the federalized National Guard troops to leave the city by noon on December 15 while allowing the federalization to continue.

-On October 22, 2025, the Ninth Circuit denied rehearing en banc of the June 19 panel decision, with a majority of eligible judges declining to reconsider the three-judge panel's earlier finding that the President likely acted lawfully under 10 U.S.C. § 12406.
-The decision allows the Trump administration to retain federal control over California National Guard troops.
-Ten judges, including Senior Judge Marsha Berzon and Judge Ronald M. Gould, issued statements dissenting from the denial of en banc review.
+On December 31, 2025, Trump ended the deployment of National Guard forces in Los Angeles.

 Background

 Protests and response

 During both his 2016 and 2024 presidential campaigns, Donald Trump pledged to increase federal immigration and nationality law enforcement activity.
 On November 19, 2024, following the presidential reelection of Trump to a non-consecutive second term, Los Angeles adopted a sanctuary city policy to limit local law enforcement assistance to such federal activity.
 In May 2025, the Trump administration announced an immigration enforcement strategy focused on workplaces.

 On the evening of June 6, 2025, protests began in downtown Los Angeles against workplace raids conducted that day by United States Immigration and Customs Enforcement, alongside other federal law enforcement agencies.
 Protests "remained peaceful" and continued into the next day, with local authorities declaring an unlawful assembly for a nighttime disturbance near the federal Metropolitan Detention Center.
 Also that night, President Trump invoked to federalize part of the California National Guard to protect federal property and personnel in Los Angeles.

-On June 9, 2025 California Governor Gavin Newsom sued the Trump administration and sought relief against the federalization of the California National Guard to Los Angeles beginning June 7.
+On June 9, 2025 California governor Gavin Newsom sued the Trump administration and sought relief against the federalization of the California National Guard to Los Angeles beginning June 7.